Course Content

 • Food Safety in Extrusion - Claude Smith, MMEC

-• Post-Extrusion Processing: Drying - TBD, Bühler Group Inc.
+• Post-Extrusion Processing: Drying - Dave Reynolds, Bühler Group Inc.

 • Extrusion Applications and Ingredient Functionality - Dr. Girish Ganjyal, WSU

-• Montana Crops and Specialty Crops in Extrusion - Bello Yunusa, MSU
+• Specialty Crops and Montana crops in Extrusion - Sophia Seffrood, MSU

 • Round Table Discussion: The Importance of Value-Added Processing - MSU, WSU, MMEC, Bühler Group Inc.